The Galápagos Islands

 If in the course of the trip you are concerned about your ability to do any particular hike or activity, please consult the leader before you start.
 We have structured our itineraries in ways that permit you to skip a planned activity if you choose.
 Please note that the leaders have the responsibility (and the authority) to require any passenger to remain in the vehicle or on board the yacht whenever the guide believes that a passenger’s health and/or physical ability makes that activity a substantial risk to his/her well-being, or would limit the enjoyment of the activity by the other trip members.

 Snorkeling, optional and always in the company of the local guide and attendant zodiac, will be an almost daily activity in the late morning or early afternoon for about an hour.
 The water is not cold, but in some places can be on the chilly side for an equatorial region, so a 3 mm shorty wetsuit is recommended, as is bringing a personal-fit mask and snorkel.
-The boat provides these as well, but bringing your own insures a better fit.
+The boat provides these as well, but bringing your own ensures a better fit.
 Hardier souls find the water tolerable in a simple swimsuit and shirt.
 The boat has a good selection of flippers for our use.

 HEALTH: The Centers for Disease Control and Prevention (CDC) recommends that all travelers be up to date on routine vaccinations.
-These include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.
+These include the measles-mumps-rubella (MMR) vaccine, the diphtheria-tetanus-pertussis vaccine, the varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.

 They further recommend that most travelers have protection against Hepatitis A and Typhoid.
 Please contact your doctor well in advance of your tour’s departure as some medications must be initiated weeks before the period of possible exposure.